logoPostPlanify

 Bulk scheduling❌ Not supported

-Schedule to multiple accounts❌ One account at a time
+Schedule to multiple accounts at once❌ One account at a time

 Available on mobile✅ Yes